For Graphic Packaging Holding Company [GPK], Analyst sees a drop to $29. What next?

 BofA Securities have made an estimate for Graphic Packaging Holding Company shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on July 10, 2023.

-Graphic Packaging Holding Company [GPK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.17.
-With this latest performance, GPK shares dropped by -0.80% in over the last four-week period, additionally sinking by -6.34% over the last 6 months – not to mention a drop of -5.23% in the past year of trading.
+Graphic Packaging Holding Company [GPK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.69.
+With this latest performance, GPK shares gained by 6.33% in over the last four-week period, additionally sinking by -4.64% over the last 6 months – not to mention a rise of 4.10% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Graphic Packaging Holding Company [GPK] shares currently have an operating margin of +11.00 and a Gross Margin at +19.33.
 Graphic Packaging Holding Company’s Net Margin is presently recorded at +5.53.